CSTCAC/Test/README.md

 Only the owner of a the cryptographic keypair for a particular node can sign a valid transaction / transfer coin ownership.
 The current prototype is vulnerable to network flooding and no mechanism for blocking bad peers is implemented.

+# technical

+This prototype uses an eventually consistent data structure shared using gossip amonst peers (scuttlebutt) and webRTC (webrtc-swarm) as the p2p networking layer.

 # running the prototype